ottspott/webhooks/pipedrive/php/README.md

 # Create an activity in Pipedrive when calls are placed or received in Ottspott

+## How to use it

+Ottspott serves URLs of the form `https://ottspott-webhooks.apidaze.io/pipedrive/create_activity.php?api_token=xxxxxxxxxxxxx&domain=mypipedrivedomain`.
+Just replace the `api_token` and `domain` parameter values with your personal information in Pipedrive, and attach the URL to the Webhooks of your choice in Ottspott.

 ## What it does

 Activity creation is triggered by Ottspott phone events :